William Beckett (singer): Side projects

 According to Us Magazine, he is co-authoring a book with Fall Out Boy's Pete Wentz, who had originally recommended the band to label Fueled by Ramen.

 On April 16, 2009, Beckett posted the first chapter of the book he hopes to have published, entitled The Folding.

 Beckett announced via his blog on July 12, 2010 (the post has now been deleted and replaced with an update post) that he would be starring in a short film based on Edgar Allan Poe's The Fall of the House of Usher.

 Beckett wrote the theme song for John Scalzi's novel, Lock In, released on August 28, 2014.

 Personal life

+He has been married to Christine Bandy since May 2007.
 In a November 2009 interview with Alternative Press, Beckett confirmed that he has a child.

-He has been married to Christine Bandy since May 2007.

 Beckett performed a DJ set at Emo Nite Day, a festival hosted by Emo Nite, in Los Angeles in December 2017.
+He also appeared with Cobra Starship member Gabe Saporta at Emo Nite in 2023 for a performance of "Snakes on a Plane (Bring It!)".